How to Protect Your Plants from Freeze Damage

 - Make sure you cover your plants before it gets below freezing – you want the air that you trap to be as warm as possible.

-- Cardboard boxes are also good for those smaller plants that can be contained under one.
+- Cardboard boxes are also good for that smaller plants that can be contained under one.

-- If your mulch is looking a bit wimpy, go ahead and beef it up before the temps start dipping below freezing.
+- If your mulch is looking a bit wimpy, go ahead and beef it up before the temps start dipping below freezing…think of it as added insulation.

 So that’s what I gleaned from my reading…but here are the links if you want to read more: